MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-go.md

 > * [Go](create-cluster-database-go.md)
 > * [ARM template](create-cluster-database-resource-manager.md)

-In this article, you execute create, list, delete operations on Azure Data Explorer cluster and database using [Go](https://golang.org/).
 Azure Data Explorer is a fast, fully managed data analytics service for real-time analysis on large volumes of data streaming from applications, websites, IoT devices, and more.
-To use Azure Data Explorer, first create a cluster, and create one or more databases in that cluster.
-Then ingest, or load, data into a database so that you can run queries against it.
+To use Azure Data Explorer, you first create a cluster, and create one or more databases in that cluster.
+Then you ingest (load) data into a database so that you can run queries against it.

+In this article, you create an Azure Data Explorer cluster and database using [Go](https://golang.org/).
+You can then list and delete your new cluster and database and execute operations on your resources.

 ## Prerequisites

 * If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free) before you begin.
 * Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 * Install an appropriate version of Go.
-The [Azure Go SDK](https://github.com/Azure/azure-sdk-for-go) officially supports the last two major releases of Go.
+For more information regarding supported releases, see the [Azure Go SDK](https://github.com/Azure/azure-sdk-for-go).

 ## Review the code